melissadu/melissadu.github.io/_posts/2019-07-02-notes-on-the-beijing-tech-scene.md

 Beijing is currently one of three major tech hotspots in China (the other two being Shanghai and Shenzhen) and houses some of the world’s most valuable start-ups such as Baidu, Didi, and Meituan.
 More than 1/3 of all VC deals in China are made in Beijing.

-At the same time Beijing is also one of the oldest cities in the world.
+At the same time Beijing is one of the oldest cities in the world.
 It’s been the capital of China for more than 3,000 years and houses some of the world’s most important historical wonders — the Great Wall, the Forbidden City, Tiananmen Square — as well as two of the best universities in all of China — Tsinghua and Peking University.

 So to say Beijing is an important place in the world would be an understatement.
 The tech scene in Beijing (but also the rest of China) has been developing rapidly in the past ten years and even more so in the past few.
 The below are some notes on what I observed during my time there in June 2019.